 Within DSS, HUSKY C provides health care coverage for aged, blind, or disabled adults, including those with intellectual disabilities.
 DSS reviews eligibility for HUSKY C every six to 12 months.
 However, DSS accepts evidence of a disability determination from the Disability Determinations Services Division as proof of a disability.

 REDETERMINATION OF DISABILITY WITHIN DDS

-To be eligible for DDS services based upon intellectual disability (as defined in CGS § 1-1g), an individual must have “a significant limitation in intellectual functioning and deficits in adaptive behavior that originated during the developmental period before eighteen years of age.”
-A DDS fact sheet specifies in greater detail the eligibility criteria.
+To be eligible for DDS services based on intellectual disability (as defined in CGS § 1-1g), an individual must have “a significant limitation in intellectual functioning and deficits in adaptive behavior that originated during the developmental period before eighteen years of age.”
+A DDS fact sheet specifies the eligibility criteria in greater detail.
 The department's website has additional information on how to apply for DDS eligibility based on intellectual disability.
 (This report does not discuss eligibility for DDS services for other individuals, such as those with autism spectrum disorder.)

 DDS provides for the reevaluation of eligibility for children who are DDS clients, at specified age ranges.
 It provides for reevaluation of clients of any age when there is documentation that the person is no longer eligible for services.
 Table 1 below summarizes the timeframes of such reviews.
 For all age groups and in all cases the DDS Region or Eligibility Unit (EU) reserves the right to reevaluate any DDS client periodically (DDS Manual, I.A.PR.002).